During this season of Lent, you are invited into the desert: a quiet place, with less of us and more of God.

 Each year all parishes in the Diocese of San Diego are asked to participate in the Annual Lenten Collection.
 This collection raises funds for Catholic Relief Services, the Church in Africa, and the Church in Latin America.
-In addition to collection envelopes which we have placed in the back of the church, or in the parish office, you can also make your contribution through our diocesan webpage by clicking here.
+Collection envelopes will be located in the back of the church.

 Special collections provide an opportunity for us as individuals and as a parish faith community to reach out in solidarity and assist those in need elsewhere in the world.
 Monies raised by this collection goes to help the Church in areas beyond our national borders.

 In this light, we encourage you to join others in our parish and throughout the diocese in responding generously to this collection.

 Questions?
 Contact the Diocese of San Diego 858-490-8290.

 “By the solemn forty days of Lent, the Church unites herself each year to the mystery of Jesus in the desert.”

 The Church has had a period of Lenten preparation since Apostolic times.
 The earliest reference to 40 days of preparation comes from the Council of Nicaea (AD325).
 Originally there was no common way of celebration, and differences arose between the churches in the East and West.
 St. Gregory the Great noted that because Sundays were excluded (Sunday is a celebration of the Resurrection and never a day of fasting) the number of fasting days was less than 40.
 This was the reason extra days were added before the First Sunday of Lent, creating Ash Wednesday and the first day of Lent.